 There are four Executive Committees of the Board of Directors.
-During Fiscal Year 2015 neither the Executive Chairman and Chief Executive Officer of Investcorp Bank nor the Chairman of the Board of Directors was a member of any of the Executive Committees.
+During Fiscal Year 2016 the Chairman of the Board of Directors was not a member of any of the Executive Committees.

-The members of the Executive Committees during Fiscal Year 2015 were as follows:
+The members of the Executive Committees during Fiscal Year 2016 were as follows:

-Audit Committee: Mr. Mazrui (Chairman), Mr. Alireza and Mr. Al Ghurair.
+Audit Committee: Mr. Mazrui (Chairman), Mr. Alireza (resigned March 2016), Sh.
+Al Khalifa (appointed March 2016) and Mr. Al Ghurair.

-The High Level Controls Module ('Module HC') of the Central Bank of Bahrain (the 'CBB') requires that at least one member of the Audit Committee must be a qualified and appropriately experienced accountant.
+Module HC requires that at least one member of the Audit Committee must be a qualified and appropriately experienced accountant.
 None of the members of the Audit Committee is a qualified accountant.
 However, a majority of the members of the Audit Committee has significant experience in reviewing the financial statements of complex institutions other than Investcorp Bank, and the Board of Directors believes that the members of the Audit Committee are qualified to discharge the mandate of the Audit Committee.

-Corporate Governance Committee: Mr. Almoayyed (Chairman), H.E.
-Al Ardhi, Mr. Al Ghurair and Sh.
+Corporate Governance Committee: Mr. Almoayyed (Chairman), Mr. Al Ghurair and Sh.
 Al Khalifa.